ShevchukA/kanban-app/README.md

-# Frontend Mentor - Kanban task management web app solution
+# Kanban task management web app

 This is a solution to the [Kanban task management web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB).